zhuyixintc/Type_I_Photosensitizers_Design/README.md

 # Type_I_Photosensitizers_Design
-We employed a standard application of supervised learning models.
-As this work primarily focuses on the materials design and underlying photophysical mechanisms, the machine learning component is intended as a preliminary exploratory study rather than the central contribution of the paper.
+We ran a simple supervised learning analysis using standard scikit-learn models.
+Since our main goal is materials design and understanding the photophysics, we mainly use the data we already have to see what trends show up, especially patterns in the excited-state properties, rather than treating the machine learning part as the main contribution.

 ## Paper
 A Closed-Loop Hybrid Discovery System of Type I Photosensitizers for Hypoxic Tumor Therapy